Siphalor/nbt-crafting-wiki/docs/dynamic-data/dollars.md

 Dollars are a technology which allows you to use simple mathematical expressions when applying data.

 ## Usage
-In your [recipe output's](../../recipe-parts/results) and [recipe remainder's](../../recipe-parts/ingredients/remainders) data objects you may use dollar notation on every property which is not (recursively) contained in a list.
+In your [recipe output's](../../recipe-parts/results) and [recipe remainder's](../../recipe-parts/ingredients/remainders) data objects you may use dollar notation on every property.

 Dollars are noted as string values on your desired attributes: